ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * **Kafka** runs as a cluster of one or more **broker** servers that can, in theory, span multiple data centers.
 It is really possible if the latency is very low at the 10ms or better as there are a lot of communication between kafka brokers and kafka and zookeepers.
 * The **Kafka** cluster stores streams of records in **topics**.
 Topic is referenced by producer to send data too, and subscribed by consumers to get data.

 In the figure above, the **Kafka** brokers are allocated on three servers, with data within the topic are replicated three times.
-In production it is recommended to use 5 nodes to authorise planned failure and un-planned failure.
+In production, it is recommended to use five nodes to authorise planned failure and un-planned failure.

 ### Topics